2007 Serena Williams tennis season: Sony Ericsson Open

-Following her first title in 2 year, Williams then played at the Sony Ericsson Open as the 13th seed.
+Following her first title in 2 years, Williams then played at the Sony Ericsson Open as the 13th seed.
 Due to being seeded Williams received a bye into the second round.
 She opened her campaign against Russia's Anastasia Rodionova and won in straight sets, winning both in three.
 In her next match, she played Lucie Šafářová and also won against the Czech with a drop of only seven games.
 In a rematch of the 2007 Australian Open final, she took on top seed Maria Sharapova and the results was the same as she demolished her higher ranked opponent with a double breadstick win in just 58 minutes.
 In the quarterfinals, she defeated 8th seed Nicole Vaidišová, but unlike their Australian Open match earlier in the year, this win as a much easier one, as Williams only dropped five games.
 In the final 4, Williams took on Shahar Pe'er.
 The first set was a close one as they head to a tie-break, which Williams won, the second set was proven to be more easy as Williams won in a breadstick.
 In the final, Williams faced world no. 1 Justine Henin.
 Henin came out strong winning the first seven games, and winning the first set in a bagel in the process, before Williams could get a game.
 The two then exchanged breaks latter in the set as Henin served for the match in tenth game, in which Williams saved and broke the Belgian.
 Williams then held at love and broke again to take the set.
 In the deciding set, Williams took the first three games, before Henin could get two herself to get back on serve.
 Williams then broke and served for the match in the ninth game, but fell behind 3 break points and saved them all and was able to serve it out for her fourth Miami title.